Dashboard App

 • the current role briefing

 For supported agents, these controls can persist changes back to the saved agent policy rather than acting as temporary page-local switches.
+Treat changes here as policy changes for the selected variant.

 Grounding states